kencx/source/content/posts/sxhkd-watcher/index.md

-One issue with this workflow is that there is no visual indicator for the current activated "mode"; Vim has its status line to tell the user whether they are in `NORMAL`, `INSERT` or `VISUAL` mode.
+One issue with this workflow is that there is no visual indicator for the current activated "mode"; Vim has its status line to tell the user whether they are in `NORMAL`, `INSERT` or `VISUAL` mode, but sxhkd has nothing since this is a custom solution.

 I often forget to leave the mode I had temporarily enabled, leading to accidental executions of random commands, which can be extremely frustrating.

-Thankfully, I discovered that `sxhkd` can output status information via a named pipe with the `-s` flag.
+After some research, I discovered that `sxhkd` can output status information via a named pipe with the `-s` flag.
 We can poll this output with a watcher script and pair it with our bar of choice (`eww` for me) to show a visual indicator of the current sxhkd mode.

 ## Implementation